 Pre-recorded videos.
 You can place pre-recorded videos from YouTube, Vimeo, or Wistia on the Expo.
 Select the Content provider, choose the provider, and paste the video ID from the hyperlink.
 Click Save.

-Note: only add the video ID, which is at the end of the URL.
 E.g. for the YouTube URL https://www.youtube.com/watch?v=LXb3EKWsInQ please use only LXb3EKWsInQ -- the part after the “=” symbol.

 YouTube playlist.
 Adding a YouTube playlist will let attendees select which video(s) they want to watch.

 You can find the link clicking the Playlist name at the bottom right corner of the YouTube window.